anthonyyoo24/goaltracker/README.md

 A simple application that helps you keep track of and manage your goals.

-View this project at https://anthonyyoo24.github.io/goaltracker/
+View the live demo at https://anthonyyoo24.github.io/goaltracker/

 ## Features